autonomousapps/dependency-analysis-gradle-plugin/README.md

       }
     }

-It is also possible to tell the plugin to ignore any issue relating to specified dependencies.
+It is also possible to tell the plugin to filter out specific dependencies.
 Both the `fail()` and `warn()` except a String varargs or `Iterable<String>`.
 For example:

     dependencyAnalysis {